ashbb/ruby_metaprogramming_study_note/README.md

 Ruby Metaprogramming Study Note
 ===============================
 I'm now taking a sniff of Ruby Metaprogramming.
 This is my tiny Study Note. :)
-July 30th, 2009 by ashbb (Satoshi Asakawa)
+Aug.
+1st, 2009 by ashbb (Satoshi Asakawa)

 Videos